Jason Lewis in for the great one, the big guy, Rush, taking a well-deserved break during these Christmas holidays.

 Hi.

-And entering enter into our food supply even to the sense you have a good point where only the rich can afford the natural foods and then basically ruin the lives of the poor.
+Where only the rich can afford the natural foods and then basically ruin the lives of the poor.

-Well, I tell you what you do.
+Well, I'll tell you what you do.

 It is not healthy at all.

-But let me go back to your first point, and that is well, these pesticides that are killing us.
+But let me go back to your first point, and that is, well, these pesticides that are killing us.

 What's the life expectancy in the United States and what's happened to it in the last decade?

-Okay, that that is a very logical argument, but the point is government should be looking out for the common good for the common man in this country.
+Okay, that is a very logical argument, but the point is government should be looking out for the common good for the common man in this country.

-Yeah, and and how about bed bugs?
+Yeah, and how about bedbooks?

 Is that part of the common good?